The 30 Most Famous Photographers (And What We Can Learn from Them)

 Portrait of Frida Kahlo by Imogen Cunningham

-Imogen Cunningham was an American photographer, known for her work of botanical photography, portraits, nudes, and industrial landscapes.
-She famously photographed Frida Kahlo (shown above).
-She was one of the first professional female photographers in America.
+Imogen Cunningham was a pioneering American photographer known for her work in botanical photography, portraits, nudes, and industrial landscapes.
+She was one of the first professional female photographers in America, and her work remains influential today.

 What can we learn from Imogen Cunningham?